✎ Technique: Motion actuation

 After text is input in a field, shaking a device shows a dialog offering users to undo the input; and, there is no mechanism for disabling motion actuation.

-Screen capture of interface without cancel button
+Screen capture of interface without cancel button, only a undo dialog trigger by motion.

 ✓ Good example #1